0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

       ```
       ./bin/pending_publisher
       ```
-This step checks for errors, if any, as the tranactions are publsihed on-chain.
+This step checks for errors, if any, as the transactions are published on-chain.